zacwong2151/tp/docs/UserGuide.md

 * The volunteer ID must be an integer that represents a valid volunteer number in the volunteer list.
 If there are 30 volunteers in the volunteer list, the acceptable values will be from 1-30.

 Examples:
-* `vdelete 6` will remove the 6th volunteer displayed in the volunteer list.
+* `vlist`, followed by `vdelete 6` will remove the 6th volunteer displayed in the volunteer list.

 ### Creating an event [coming soon]